williaz/TechRefresher/Core_Spring.md

 - logging.level.
 - logging.pattern.

+- Spring Boot uses Commons Logging(abstraction) for all internal logging but leaves the underlying log implementation open.
-- By default, if you use the “Starters”, Logback is used for logging.
+- By default, if you use the “Starters”, Logback is used for logging. (support impl like Java Util Logging, Log4J2 and Logback.)
 - Console-output: By default, ERROR-level, WARN-level, and INFO-level messages are logged.
   - ```$ java -jar myapp.jar --debug```
   - You can also specify debug=true in your application.properties.